Interindividual differences in perception: Effect of Culture on Perception

-A pioneer study examining these cultural differences in visual perception was conducted by Kitmaya et al. (2003).
+A pioneer study examining these cultural differences in visual perception was conducted by Kitayama et al. (2003).
 The findings of that study provide behavioural evidence on how cultural factors affect visual perception and attention deployment.
 For the study, Americans and Japanese were taken as subjects.
 The visual stimulus shown to the subjects consisted of a square figure with a line hanging from the centre (the framed line test).
 First was the absolute condition, where the task was to redraw the line on the centre of the square in its absolute length, to a new square box independent of its size.
 Second was the relative condition, in which the task was to redraw the line proportionally similar to context of the new square box.
 The results show that Americans perform better in the absolute task which requires analytical processing of stimulus independent of it context, whereas the Japanese performed better at the relative task which demands the holistic processing of the stimulus in relation to its context.